w1tw0lf/Unifi-Device-info/README.md

 The following issues still needs to fixed:

 ```
-Reporting all clients on network and total clients on 2.4ghz adn 5ghz
+Total of all client are shown per on 2.4ghz adn 5ghz
-Not able to get it to show guest connected
 ```

 Will give you a card as below: